mr-fretenborough/Notas/2k23/DataScience/DecisionTree.md

 Now that we have built out the tree, we can further optimize it by pruning.
 This is when we remove branches (or sub-trees) which use features with low importance.
 One method of pruning is called _Reduced Error Pruning_; which starts from the leaves and removes nodes with most popular class, decided based on whether or not the removal does not hurt accuracy.
 Other--more complex--methods are _Cost Complexity Pruning_ or _Weakest Link Pruning_

 ## **Boosting**
 Boosting uses a base machine learning algorithm to fit data for any model, but it is most widely used for Decision Trees.
+The term "boosting" refers to a family of algorithms

 ---
 ---